 Where was I?
 Curiosity, being human, exploding mountains.
 Right.

 The most recent big Toba eruption was — big.
-Whatever was living near the event disappeared under a pyrocaustic flow covered about 20,000 square kilometers, 7,722 square miles.
+Whatever was living near the event disappeared under a pyrocaustic flow that covered about 20,000 square kilometers, 7,722 square miles.

 Ash near the vent was up to 600 meters deep.
 There may have been survivors in parts of south Asia, but I suspect not many.
 Six meters of ash covered one place in southern India, and parts of Malaysia were nine meters deep in ash.

-Folks who look sort of like me had learned how to make Flint tools from Neanderthals by then, or maybe the other way around.
+Folks who look sort of like me had learned how to make flint tools from Neanderthals by then, or maybe the other way around.
 My guess is that we learned burial customs from our Neanderthal cousins by then, although scientists are still debating that point.

 There may or may not have been a “population bottleneck” at that point, with only 1,000 or so folks on Earth; which may or may not have been caused by the Toba eruption.
 What’s more certain is that south Asia was essentially depopulated.